CDCgov/RecordLinker/docs/site/reference.md

 :   The patient's sex (normalized to `M`, `F`, or `U` for unknown).

-`GENDER`

-:   The gender the patient identifies with in the format of "FEMALE", "MALE", "NON_BINARY", "ASKED_DECLINED" or "UNKNOWN".

 `RACE`

 :   The patient's race in the format of "AMERICAN_INDIAN", "ASIAN", "BLACK", "HAWAIIAN", "WHITE", "OTHER", "ASKED_UNKNOWN" or "UNKNOWN".